Danny Webb (British actor): Theatre work

-Danny Webb has worked extensively in theatre, including in the Olivier Award-winning production of Blasted by Sarah Kane at the Lyric Theatre in 2011.
+Webb has worked extensively in theatre, including in the Olivier Award-winning production of Blasted by Sarah Kane at the Lyric Theatre in 2011.
 He also won Best Actor for the role in the Off West End Awards.
 He has appeared twice at the Royal Court Theatre, in Chicken Soup with Barley by Arnold Wesker (2011) and The Mistress Contract.
 In 2022, he appeared as Al Smith in Straight Line Crazy in London and Off-Broadway.

+Music video

+Webb plays the protagonist in all three versions of Yes's 1983 video for "Owner of a Lonely Heart".